manen/kreta/kreta-combine/REAMDE.md

 ## warning

 this crate is made for a pretty specific usecase, as part of [`timetable-to-ical`](../timetable-to-ical/)'s rich timetable generation. for a more generic usecase, you're probably better off using [`kreta-rs`](../kreta-rs) as-is.

+only use if you need a simple way to query literally everything there is to know about lessons in a given timeframe, including everything about possible homework and exams